Allergies

 If your home has flooded, you need to act quickly to prevent mold.
 This could include anything from a busted pipe to a natural disaster.
 To prevent mold, your home needs to be completely dried out within 24 to 48 hours.
 This includes carpet, furniture, books, and walls.
 If these items are not completely dry, mold can hide.

-If you are not able to dry your home out right way, you should assume you have mold.
+If you are not able to dry your home out right away, you should assume you have mold.
 The presence of mold can affect your health.
 Protect yourself well before attempting to clean up mold.
 If possible, use a professional mold remediation company.
 They can clean up the mold while preventing the mold spores from spreading.

 Read “Homeowner’s and Renter’s Guide to Mold Cleanup After Disasters” from the Environmental Protection Agency (EPA) to help you deal with mold cleanup after a disaster.